 be in one state at any time.
 The following code sample can be used to

-determine if a bundle is in the STARTING
+determine if a bundle is in the STARTING,

-, or STOPPING
+ACTIVE, or STOPPING state:

 if ((b.getState() & (STARTING | ACTIVE| STOPPING)) != 0)

-interface, which is given to the
+doActive()The BundleContext interface, which is given to the

 Bundle Activator of a bundle, defines the following methods for